Pin itOne of the first courses on the island, where small greens and thick rough reward accuracy over ambition.

 Port Royal Golf Club's Barony Course dates to 1963, making it one of the earliest courses on Hilton Head Island.
 George Cobb designed the layout before the island's resort identity had fully formed, and the course carries a character that predates the plantation-community model that would come to define Hilton Head golf.
 It feels older than its peers, not in a neglected way, but in the sense that the design reflects an era when courses were built to be played rather than to sell real estate.

-At 6,543 yards from the tips, the Barony Course plays shorter than most of its island neighbors.
-The defense comes from small greens protected by bunkers and thick rough that punish offline approach shots with greater consistency than the more generous resort layouts.
-Accuracy is the currency here.
-The golfer who controls direction and distance with mid-irons will score.
-The golfer who relies on length and improvisation will find the greens difficult to hold and the recovery shots demanding.
+At 6,543 yards from the tips, the Barony plays shorter than most of its island neighbours.
+The defence comes from small greens protected by bunkers and thick rough that punish offline approach shots more consistently than the more generous resort layouts on the island.
+Accuracy is the currency.
+If you control direction and distance with mid-irons, you will score.
+If you rely on length and improvisation, the greens are difficult to hold and the recoveries demanding.

-Port Royal sits in the northeast section of the island, within Port Royal Plantation.
-The Barony Course does not generate the conversation that Harbour Town or the Palmetto Dunes courses do, and that relative anonymity works in its favor: tee times are easier to secure, pace of play is generally reasonable, and the course goes about its business without the weight of expectations that accompanies the higher-profile layouts.
+The course sits in the northeast section of the island, within Port Royal Plantation.
+It does not generate the conversation that Harbour Town or the Palmetto Dunes courses do, and that relative anonymity works in its favour.
+Tee times are easier to secure, pace of play is generally reasonable, and the round goes about its business without the weight of expectations that accompanies the higher-profile layouts.

 Hilton Head, South Carolina